sankalpjain21/Four-Game/README.md

-# Connect with Four Game 🔴🟡
+# Connect with Four Game AI 🔴🟡

 Hey there!
 Welcome to my Connect Four game - a fun twist on the classic board game we all grew up playing.
 I built this during my learning journey with Python and thought it would be cool to share it with everyone.